kotenev/MAVLink2BlackBox_Demo/README.md

 2. Create the simplest empty JAVA project in the installed development environment.
 3. Download and connect to the JAVA project [annotations](https://github.com/cheblin/BlackBox/tree/master/org/unirail/BlackBox), needed to describe the data exchanged between the devices.
 For **Android Studio** you can download the [ready-made template of a similar project](https://github.com/cheblin/BlackBox/raw/master/BlackBoxDescriptionEditor.zip).
 4. Create a file in the project with the source code **JAVA**, and [following the rules](http://www.unirail.org/) to describe the data of the protocol of exchange in the format [**BlackBox**]( https://github.com/cheblin/BlackBox/raw/master/BlackBoxDescriptionEditor.zip).
 5. Verify that the resulting **JAVA** file is compiled without errors, and send it in an attachment to the mailbox [**OneBlackBoxPlease@outlook.com**](mailto:OneBlackBoxPlease@outlook.com).
-In subject field of the letter you can specify the name of the project.
+In the subject field of the letter you can specify the name of the project.
-6. If the file you have sent was received and does not contain errors, then you will receive a confirmation letter, otherwise you will get a notification of refusal with pointed out reason.
+6. If the file you have sent was received and does not contain errors, then you will receive a confirmation letter, otherwise you will get a notification of refusal with the reason pointed out.
 7. If the system has accepted the file for processing, after some time, depending on the server load, an archive containing the generated and already tested sources codes in the specified programming languages will be sent back.